fillumina/email-recovery/README.md

-the extension of the files and validates them so that a file starting with 'f' should be considered valid and one starting with 'b' is broken (it is better to set the 'keep broken files' PhotoRec option to maximize the chances).
+the extension of the files and validates them so that a file starting with 'f' should be considered valid and one starting with 'b' is broken (it is better to set the 'keep broken files' PhotoRec option to maximize the recovery chances).
 PhotoRec creates a directory structure with directories named such as `recup_dir.XXX` that contain unordered files.
-It is worth noting that because the name of the file corresponds to the the logical sector it belongs from, names are unique.
+It is worth noting that because the name of each file corresponds to the the logical sector it belongs to, names are unique.

 Group files by extension using Divide
 -------------------------------------